BillTheBest/m2x-service/CONTRIBUTING.md

 Once the Pull Request is approved, internal contributors should merge it and delete the original branch.
 External contributions will be merged by the team member that approved the Pull Request.

-Pull Requests should avoid changing the version number.
-Releases will be handled by the M2X team.
+Do not change the version number in Pull Requests.
+Version bumps and releases will be handled by the M2X team.